LL08-MathematicalModelling-dowell/R08.007.Random-Sampling.Dowell/logic.md

 			area_of_circle=area/N                     #calculate area of circle
 			radius=sqrt(area_of_circle/pi)            #calculate the radius of circle
 			diameter=2*radius                         #calculate the diameter of circle

+			Create a Canvas of Dimensions length x width

 			if selection is 0:
 				sequential/ordered selection